We want to be as vibrant and multi-faceted a community as possible.

 Our stated goal is to bootstrap an open, multimodal and real-time trip planning and mobility ecosystem, enabling any and all interested parties to develop and offer plug & play, dynamic and multimodal travel information services and applications.
 This also includes other (commercial) services springing up on the different layers, e.g. multiple specialised API and data compatible trip planning engines, and their respective hosting services.

 We accomplish this by starting with off the shelf components on the different layers of the stack.
-We optimise or adjust these for the actual situation and enrich them where required with documentation, tools, libraries, applications & showcase(s) to make them available for the public domain.
+We optimise or adjust these for the actual situation and enrich them where required with documentation, tools, libraries, applications & showcase(s) to make them available under an open license.
 And building on this, we enrich the ecosystem further.

 With this stack model, we at Plannerstack aim at preventing everyone from reinventing the wheel and at helping and stimulating each other to raise the bar gradually, and thereby provide increasingly effective and intuitive services to travellers.